June Opie

-Alice June Norma Opie (27 June 1924 – 25 August 1999) was a New Zealand polio survivor, writer and clinical psychologist.
+Alice June Norma Opie (27 June 1924 – 25 August 1999), known as June Opie, was a New Zealand polio survivor, writer, campaigner and clinical psychologist.

 Early life and education

 Opie was born in New Plymouth on 27 June 1924, and lived as a child in Mōkau, north Taranaki.
 She was educated at New Plymouth Girls' High School and then qualified in teaching at Auckland Training College and in speech therapy at Christchurch Training College.
 She worked as a speech therapist for Whāngārei education department, before setting sail for England in 1947, planning to stay two years to teach and to observe speech therapy clinics.